 Glasscock switched to shortstop in 1880 and became the pivot of one of the top infields of the 1880s.
 With "Silver Bill" Phillips at first, and Fred Dunlap playing second they earned the nickname of "Stonewall infield."
 Spink remembered it as "perhaps the greatest infield ever known."(Spink, 196) Faber rates the trio as the best double play combo of the 1880s.
 (Faber, 48) In 1881 Glasscock led shortstops in putouts, assists, and fielding average.
 He followed up leading the NL in assists and double plays in 1882 and fielding average in 1883.

 In 1883 he reached star level.
-Batting third in the Blues' order, he led the team in runs batted in.
+Batting third in the Blues' order, he tied Tom York for the team in runs batted in.
 He also pushed his hitting near .290.
 That, combined with his great fielding led Faber to rate him player of the year for 1883.

 When the short-lived Union Association claimed major league status in 1884, first Dunlap and then Glasscock jumped to the new league.
 Robert L. Tiemann quotes Glasscock as saying "I have played long enough for glory, now it is a matter of dollars and cents."
 (Tiemann, 51) Tiemann claimed the Cincinnati Unions paid him $2,000 for the remainder of the season, a big jump from his $1,800 Cleveland salary, but Glasscock remembered his Cincinnati salary was $1,600 for the part of the season he played there.
 (Glasscock, 2) He batted .419 against inferior pitching.
 While with Cincinnati, sportswriter Harry Weldon gave Glasscock the nickname "Pebbly Jack" for his habit of picking up stones in the infield and tossing them away.
 (Lanigan)